HannaKristensen/MetaHealth/Milestone 4/Milestone 4 Team Project.md

       1.)
 Passwords should not expire
       2.)
 Custom 404 page that is cute and funny
       3.)
 Database will store users login and password 4.)
-Site in general will be nice and appeasing to the eye 5.)
+Site in general will be nice and pleasing to the eye 5.)
 Consistent styling throughout all page
       6.)
 Webpage should work on all platforms / devices 7.)
 New users are added to an existing database